sapegin/washingcode-book/manuscript/120_Linting.md

 });
 ```

-We should only use `map()` when we want to produce a new array based on an existing one, and only when both arrays have the same number of items.
+We should only use `map()` when we want to produce a new array based on an existing one, and only when both arrays have the same number of elements.
 For side effects, we should use `forEach()`:

 <!-- let errorMessage = [] -->